 However, just offering diverse channels is of little use unless they are joined up throughout the process.
-A client that starts a query via the website and is transitioned through an IVR before ending up at an agent wants that agent to know everything they have already gone through.
+A client that starts a query via the website and is transitioned through a Visual IVR before ending up at an agent wants that agent to know everything they have already gone through.
 So you need to ensure that customer interactions can be tracked across multiple channels and that however the customer is being dealt with, everything that needs to be known about the transaction is available at all times.

 You want to make channel transitions seamless, as channel bounce and constantly having to repeat themselves is cited as being among the main frustrations of customer experience.
-So by creating a centralized and personalized customer’s profile where experiences and problems are consistently logged, means you can overcome these customer frustrations and take one step closer to building the ultimate customer experience.
+So by creating a centralized and personalized customer profile where experiences and problems are consistently logged, means you can overcome these customer frustrations and take one step closer to building the ultimate customer experience.

-Equally crucial to your improvement process should be the implementation of advanced analytics tools, as these will enable you to capture, measure and analyze the customer journey.
+Equally crucial to your improvement process should be the implementation of advanced analytics tools, as these will enable you to capture, measure, and analyze the customer journey.
 This will provide the insights required to assist you in measuring the effectiveness of the way you interact with your consumers, giving you an indication of the steps your brand needs to take to move customer satisfaction and loyalty forward.

 Thirdly, you want to be able to effectively measure the customer experience, so that you are able to improve that experience within specific channels and touchpoints.
 This requires not only effective omnichannel measurement, whereby you ensure you have a holistic view across all the different channels of contact the customer may utilize, but also demands that you make a case for standard measurement across all major experiences.

 After all, affecting any change across all channels and touchpoints without a standard metric will be next to impossible.
-You cannot have separate metrics in place in the contact center, another in the store and yet another in digital.
+You cannot have separate metrics in place in the contact center, another in the store, and yet another in digital.
 You will need a strategic view with a single common metric if you are going to enable tactical changes that will boost customer loyalty and have a positive impact on your bottom line.

-Ultimately, if you want to ensure the customer consistently comes back, spends more money and spreads good word of mouth about your organization, you want to make their life easier.
+Ultimately, if you want to ensure the customer consistently comes back, spends more money, and spreads the good word of mouth about your organization, you want to make their life easier.
 Remember that the higher the effort involved on their part, the more the experience can cause damage to your company’s reputation.

 If a customer has to contact the company repeatedly because they haven’t been provided with the correct information or advice; if they are constantly transferred between departments or channels; if they have to repeat their personal data and story several times; or if it takes them a long time to navigate the IVR to find the right answer, then they may decide it is not really worth the effort.
-Which also means they won’t waste any effort on purchasing products or services from your company in the future.
+This also means they won’t waste any effort on purchasing products or services from your company in the future.

-Furthermore, the social media platforms offer a channel that is a prime opportunity to build a more personal connection with your consumers.
+Furthermore, social media platforms offer a channel that is a prime opportunity to build a more personal connection with your consumers.
 In the right hands and with the right brand behind it, even the use of emojis or text speak can play a role in demonstrating that there is a personality behind your brand, while at the same time making customers feel as if their interaction is almost as familiar as a conversation with friends.